Scent-detection dogs could potentially help sniff out COVID-19

 Dr. Guest said they work with a lot of rescues.

-She said spaniels and laboradors work well as scent detection dogs because they have a great sense of smell, are high energy, and love to be around people.
+She said spaniels and labradors work well as scent detection dogs because they have a great sense of smell, are high energy, and love to be around people.